NVIDIA/cloud-native-docs/container-toolkit/arch-overview.rst

     │    └─ libnvidia-container1 (>= version)
     └─ libnvidia-container1 (version)

-where ``version`` is used to represen the NVIDIA Container Toolkit version.
+where ``version`` is used to represent the NVIDIA Container Toolkit version.

 In addition to these main packages, the following two packages are considered part of the NVIDIA container stack: